turboapps/docs/deploying/to_turbo_server/g-turbo_plugin_and_turbo_console.md

 ### Turbo Plugin and Console

-In the following pages you will learn about how to use Turbo Plugin and the Turbo Console.
+In the following pages you will learn about how to use Turbo Plugin and the Turbo Launcher.

 #### Install the Plugin